 This can bring you plenty of new traffic and save you the time you would otherwise spend on a brand new piece.
-You can turn written content into a video or a series of slides, transcribe your video material and turn it into a post, or turn a conversation you’ve had on social media into an insightful article.
+You can turn written content into a video or a series of slides utilizing a text to video generator, transcribe your video material and turn it into a post, or turn a conversation you’ve had on social media into an insightful article.

 Copyblogger has done a great job in this regard: they have turned one of their blog posts into a slide deck, which has seen more traffic than the original article.
 This has certainly sent some valuable traffic their way, cutting down the time they would otherwise have needed to recruit the same level of interest.

 Make sure to carefully select the content you want to repurpose.
 It needs to both resonate with your audience and work well in the new format you intend to give it.
 Some topics will only work as a video – for example, if they are highly visual and require a step-by-step guide.

 Speaking of long sales cycles, you can leverage your website to shorten it in one more way.
 Make the entire sales process a lot more low-touch by allowing your users to test out the product without having to sign up for a free trial, arrange a live demo, or even place an order.

 The shorter your funnel is, the easier it will be for you to convert your customers.
 The more time you need to demonstrate its value, the less time you will have for each individual customer.

 Creating marketing materials that also include a demo of the product’s core functionality is a great way to save some sales and marketing time.
 The demo will help customers make an educated decision and understand why your offer is worth the price.
 As a result, you’ll definitely have a smaller influx of customer questions to answer.